-Although more detailed, the illustration at right is typical of what you'll see in technical literature from valve manufacturers.
-It reveals several key valve operating characteristics:
+Although it is more detailed than what you'll typically see in technical literature from valve manufacturers, Figure reveals several key valve operating characteristics:

 The valve cracking point is that instant where the valve just begins to open.
 That may seem a simple and clear statement, however, it is not.
 Because there is always leakage in spool valves, flow variations take place all through the overlap, or dead zone of the valve.
 (The dead zone is the very low-flow region that exists between the two cracking points.)